antenorq/MERN-mvc-todo/README.md

 # MERN Project TO DO List - React, MongoDb, Node, Express
-Project created using the newest tecnologies MERN developed with MVC, Services, Repository design pattern to make easy the maintenance.
+The project was created using the newest technologies, specifically MERN, and developed with the MVC, Services, and Repository design patterns to facilitate maintenance.